atick-faisal/label-studio/docs/source/tutorials/yolo_timeline_labels.md

 ---
-title: TimelineLabels ML Backend for Label Studio
+title: TimelineLabels ML Backend for Annotation Hub
 type: guide
 tier: all
 order: 51
 hide_menu: true
 hide_frontmatter_title: true
-meta_title: TimelineLabels ML Backend for Label Studio
+meta_title: TimelineLabels ML Backend for Annotation Hub
-meta_description: Tutorial on how to use an example ML backend for Label Studio with TimelineLabels
+meta_description: Tutorial on how to use an example ML backend for Annotation Hub with TimelineLabels
 categories:
     - Computer Vision
     - Video Classification